 Unlike some cities, Council Bluffs isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Council Bluffs are a mix of both white- and blue-collar jobs.
 Overall, Council Bluffs is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Council Bluffs who work in office and administrative support (16.97%), sales jobs (11.26%), and management occupations (6.48%).

-The percentage of adults in Council Bluffs who are college-educated is close to the national average for all communities of 21.84%: 17.80% of the adults in Council Bluffs have a bachelor's degree or advanced degree.
+The education level of Council Bluffs citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.80% of adults 25 and older in Council Bluffs have a college degree.